Find out where to vote, how to vote, how to vote early, and how to vote by mail.

 Parties have the option of allowing unaffiliated voters to declare a party affiliation at the polls and allow those voters to participate in their primary.
-In 2016, both parties elected to use this option.
-See New Hampshire Republican Party or Democratic Party sites for more details.
+Change of party will not be accepted with election day registration.

 Some congressional seats, state offices and constitutional amendments may be included on the ballot.